-Trump plan to stop HIV epidemic relies on fresh insights
+Trump plan to stop HIV epidemic targets high-infection areas

 The ONE Campaign, the global anti-poverty group co-founded by rock singer Bono, called Trump’s pledge a “welcome sign,” but pointed out that the administration has also proposed deep cuts in U.S. funding for efforts to battle HIV in Africa.

-Another unanswered question: How much money is Trump administration willing to put up?
+“While we might have policy differences with the president and his administration, this initiative, if properly implemented and resourced, can go down in history as one of the most significant achievements of his presidency,” Michael Ruppal, executive director of the AIDS Institute, said in a statement.

-Azar said significant new funding would be included in the president’s budget, expected to be unveiled soon.
-But he also emphasized that the campaign is about making more efficient use of existing programs like the Ryan White HIV/AIDS Program, which provides medical care and support services.
+While Azar said significant new funding would be included in the president’s budget, he also emphasized that the campaign is about making more efficient use of existing programs like the Ryan White HIV/AIDS Program, which provides medical care and support services.

 “The tools are there,” Azar said.
 “This is about execution.”